SteveSchilz/React-useReducer-Bank/README.md

 2. run npm install in the app folder

-3. In a terminal run `launchQuiz.sh` to Start the Web Server and the App, which does the following:
+3. In a terminal run `npm start` to Start the App
-   a) run `mpm run server` in the app folder
-   b) run `npm start` in a second window

 4. open a local browser at http://localhost:3000